Liondance/TFP-2024/README.md

 This artifact embodies, in Haskell, our formalization of the Zilly language.
-Zilly is a small subset of Lilly - a language that generalizes the core spreadsheet semantics, as described in the ICICT 2021 paper "Towards Wide-Spectrum Spreadsheet Computing".
+Zilly is a small subset of Lilly - a language that generalizes the core spreadsheet semantics, as described in the ICICT 2021 paper titled "Towards Wide-Spectrum Spreadsheet Computing".

 The ICICT 2021 paper was published  in the IEEE Xplore (https://ieeexplore.ieee.org/document/9476942) and is reproduced here for convenience.
 The TFP 2024 paper is meant to be a step towards the formalization of Lilly.

 # List of Content